 Graduate Theological Union

 In the 1960s, PLTS, along with other Protestants, Roman Catholics, and Jews, saw the day coming when pluralism, secularism, and globalization would become everyday realities of church life.
-In response, PLTS joined with three other seminaries to found the Graduate Theological Union, a consortium of nine seminaries and eleven centers of distinction committed to ecumenical and inter-religious study in partnership with the University of California, Berkeley.
+In response, PLTS joined with three other seminaries to found the Graduate Theological Union, a consortium of eight seminaries and eleven centers of distinction committed to ecumenical and inter-religious study in partnership with the University of California, Berkeley.

 The Consortium that Works